Shokichi

-Shokichi Yagi (八木 将吉 Yagi Shōkichi; born October 3, 1985, in Tomakomai, Hokkaido), better known by his stage name SHOKICHI, is a Japanese singer, dancer, songwriter, composer and actor.
+Shokichi Yagi (八木 将吉 Yagi Shōkichi; born October 3, 1985, in Tomakomai, Hokkaido), better known by his stage name Shokichi and Exile Shokichi (stylized as SHOKICHI and EXILE SHOKICHI), is a Japanese singer, dancer, songwriter, composer and actor.
 He is a vocalist and performer of Exile and Exile The Second.
 He was also a member of J Soul Brothers' second generation Nidaime J Soul Brothers until their migration to Exile in 2009.

-Shokichi debuted as a soloist with the single "BACK TO THE FUTURE" on June 14, 2014.
-For his solo activities he uses the stage name EXILE SHOKICHI.
+Shokichi debuted as a soloist with the single "Back To The Future" on June 14, 2014.
+For his solo activities he uses the stage name Exile Shokichi.

 Biography

 Shokichi Yagi was born on October 3, 1985, in Tomakomai, Hokkaido (Japan).
 He has a younger brother, Masayasu Yagi, who is an actor, singer and member of Gekidan Exile.

 In July 2006 Shokichi participated in the EXILE VOCAL BATTLE AUDITION 2006 ~ASIAN DREAM~, but failed.
 After that, he also failed the COLOR audition, which led him to the decision to attend the EXPG (Exile Professional Gym), LDH's talent academy.
 This finally made it possible for him to join Nidaime J Soul Brothers in 2007.
 The group announced their indefinite hiatus after releasing one album in 2009 and all members joined the line-up of Exile shortly after.

 In 2012, Shokichi joined the Exile sub-unit Exile The Second alongside his fellow former Nidaime J Soul Brothers members Nesmith, Kenchi, Keiji and Tetsuya.

 In 2013, he played his first leading role in the Nippon TV drama Frenemy: Dobunezumi no Machi alongside Exile/Sandaime J Soul Brothers member Naoto.

 On June 14, 2014, he debuted as a soloist with the single "BACK TO THE FUTURE".
 On October 22, Shokichi released his 2nd single "The One".
 At the end of the year he was invited to perform at the Asia Song Festival 2014 in South Korea together with DJ Hal.

 On July 22, 2015, he released his 3rd single "Don't Stop the Music".
 The B-side tracks featured several of his label mates, such as CrazyBoy on "Anytime" and PKCZ on "Y.L.S.S.".
 Shortly after on August 16, Shokichi performed for the first time at Summer Sonic 2015 in Osaka.
 Additionally, the title track of his 4th single "IGNITION" was used as the theme song for the Japanese release of the American movie The Transporter Refueled which was released on October 24.